fabferri/az-pattern/vwan1/vwan-singlehub-spokevnet-s2s/README.md

 Each parent spoke has a child spoke peered to it (spoke21↔spoke21B, spoke22↔spoke22B, spoke31↔spoke31B, spoke32↔spoke32B).
 Both sides of the peering set `allowForwardedTraffic: true` so that packets forwarded by the NVAs are accepted across the peering link. `allowGatewayTransit` and `useRemoteGateways` are `false` on all peerings — hub connectivity for child spokes is achieved via static routes on the hub connection of the parent spoke, not through gateway transit over the peering.

 #### 3. UDR-enforced NVA transit
 Explicit user-defined routes on the parent workload subnets (`subnetWL`) and child spoke subnets send all inter-spoke and branch destination prefixes to the ILB frontend IP (`VirtualAppliance` next hop).
 This guarantees that traffic leaving these subnets always passes through an NVA before reaching the virtual hub.
-Parent workload route tables also set `disableBgpRoutePropagation: true` (`Propagate gateway routes = No` in the portal), preventing BGP-learned routes from the hub from silently overriding the UDR entries.
+Parent workload route tables also set `disableBgpRoutePropagation: true` (`Propagate gateway routes = No` in the portal), preventing BGP-learned routes from the hub from overriding the UDR entries.

 #### 4. Hub connection static routes
 Each spoke's `hubVirtualNetworkConnection` object includes `vnetRoutes.staticRoutes` entries covering both the parent and child prefixes, with `nextHopIpAddress` set to the ILB frontend IP.
 The flag `staticRoutesConfig.vnetLocalRouteOverrideCriteria = Equal` ensures that when the hub resolves a prefix that matches a locally known route at equal length, the static route still takes precedence, forcing hub-to-spoke traffic through the NVA rather than taking a direct system route.